Are you ready to expand your programming skills and become a more versatile programmer? Then this new (and free!) course might be for you.

 How is this course taught?

-This course is taught entirely in SAS Studio, the newest SAS interface and the interface used by SAS University Edition.
+This course is taught entirely in SAS Studio.
 The course will be structured in a seminar style via live web.
 The instructor will lecture from 1 p.m. to approximately 4 p.m.
 ET (with breaks and short polls/quizzes) across five days.
 The instructor will present new ideas, programming concepts, and conduct demonstrations to familiarize you with syntax and results.
 From approximately 4 p.m. to 5 p.m. you will be able to practice SAS programming concepts from the day with a variety of exercises.

 What are students saying about the course?